Delaware’s COVID, Flu, and RSV Trends: What You Need to Know for Your Safety

 Chasanov noted that in the coming weeks, given the current influx of walk-in visits and hospital admissions, the rate of flu cases is projected to rise significantly.

 “We expect to see an ongoing rise in the number of flu cases for the next several weeks.
-We expect COVID numbers to remain about the same for the next few weeks.
+We expect COVID numbers to remain regarding the same for the next few weeks.
 And then we actually are expecting our RSV to start to decrease over the next few weeks,” he said.

 In response to the anticipated surge in flu cases, Beebe Healthcare has taken proactive measures to ensure the safety of their staff members and patients.
 That includes reintroducing masking requirements in Beebe Healthcare offices, wellness centers and hospitals.